Background Events - December 1941-February 1942

 Destroyer

-HEYTHROP and escort vessel ANTWERP departed Alexandria with personnel for Tobruk,
+and escort vessel ANTWERP departed Alexandria with

 arriving on the 31st.
-Both ships arrived back at Alexandria on 1 February.
+Both ships arrived back at

 Landing

-ship GLENGYLE and steamer PRINCESS MARGUERITE departed Alexandria, escorted by destroyers
+GLENGYLE and steamer PRINCESS MARGUERITE departed

-JAGUAR and LANCE, for an operational exercise in the Gulf of Suez.
-They arrived at Port Said on the 31st and the
+Gulf of Suez.
+They arrived at Port Said on the 31st and

 destroyers returned to